Distributed Computing by Mobile Robots: Uniform Circle Formation: Properties and Correctness

 \begin{lemma} If $S$ is both \BI and \PR, and there are two points on SEC that are not strongly analogous, then every point of $S$ lies on SEC. \end{lemma} \begin{proof} If two points on SEC are neighbors, by Lemma~\ref{l:companion} they are also companions, and then Lemma~\ref{l:bsec1} applies.
 Otherwise, if no two neighbors lie on SEC, by assumption there exist two non-neighboring points $a,b\in S$ that are not strongly analogous and lie on SEC (and belong to different edges of the supporting polygon, by Lemma~\ref{l:companion}).
 Let $p$ be the center of SED.
 Then, since the supporting polygon is regular, the slope of the edge through $b$ equals the slope of the edge through $a$ plus or minus $\angle apb$.
 As a consequence, if the companion of $a$ lay in the interior of SED, then the companion of $b$ would lie outside, which would be a contradiction.
 Therefore, the companion of $a$ lies on SEC as well, and Lemma~\ref{l:bsec1} applies. \end{proof}

 \begin{lemma} Let $S$ be \BI, and suppose that all the points of $S$ that lie on SEC are strongly analogous.
-If the points of $S$ that are strongly analogous to those on SEC are allowed to ``slide'' radially toward SEC, then there is at most one configuration of the points that could be \PR. \end{lemma} \begin{proof} By assumption, at least $n/2$ strongly analogous points do not slide, hence no two adjacent points are allowed to slide.
+If the points of $S$ that are strongly analogous to those on SEC are allowed to ``slide'' radially toward SEC (while the other points of $S$ do not move), then there is at most one configuration of the points that could be \PR. \end{lemma} \begin{proof} By assumption, at least $n/2$ strongly analogous points do not slide, hence no two adjacent points are allowed to slide.
 Moreover, there is a point $a\in S$ already on SEC that does not slide and, by assumption, neither of its adjacent points is allowed to slide, because they are not strongly analogous to $a$.
 Hence Lemma~\ref{l:3slide2} applies. \end{proof}

 \begin{theorem} Let $\mathcal R$ be frozen at time $t_0$, let $\mathcal R(t_0)$ be a \BI (and not \CO) configuration with no points in the interior of SED/3, let $n>4$, and let the robots execute procedure {\sc Move All to SEC} with suitable critical points.
 Then, the robots eventually freeze in a \PR configuration. \end{theorem} \begin{proof} If $\mathcal R(t_0)$ is already a \PR configuration, there is nothing to prove, because the swarm is already frozen at time $t_0$.
 If two points that are not strongly analogous lie on SEC at time $t_0$, then no \PR configuration can be formed, unless all robots lie on SEC, due to Lemma~\ref{t:bsec2}.
 Hence, in this case, no critical points are needed.
 On the other hand, if all the robots that lie on SEC at time $t_0$ belong to the same strong analogy class, procedure {\sc Move All to SEC} makes the robots of the same strong analogy class move first toward SEC.
 By Lemma~\ref{t:bsec3}, during this phase at most one configuration $C$ could be \PR.
 Therefore, we may take $C$ as a set of critical points for the cautious move.
 Note that this set does not change as the robots perform the cautious move.
 By Corollary~\ref{c:cautious4}, the robots freeze in configuration $C$, provided that they reach it.
 If they do not reach it, then by Lemma~\ref{l:cautious:0} they eventually reach SEC and freeze.